* Weekly jobless claims fall more than expected

 * Tesla jumps as revenue more than doubles

 * Yum falls as same-store sales miss estimates

-The S&P 500 is trading at around 18 times earnings estimates for the next 12 months, well above its long-term average of 15 times.
+Quarterly earnings remain in the spotlight to see if valuations are justified, especially with the S&P 500 trading at around 18 times earnings estimates for the next 12 months, well above its long-term average of 15 times.

-The Labor Department data showed weekly jobless claims fell last week pointing to a tightening labor market.
-Initial claims for state unemployment benefits fell to 240,000, below the 242,000 claims expected by economists.
+The Labor Department data showed weekly jobless claims fell last week, pointing to a tightening labor market, but a report from the Institute for Supply Management showed its non-manufacturing index fell to 53.9 last month from 57.4 in June.

 U.S.-listed shares of Israeli drugs company Teva slumped 18.08 percent after it reported a steeper-than-expected drop in second-quarter earnings and cut its interim dividend.

 Yum Brands fell 1.17 percent, while Dish Network lost 1.75 percent after releasing their earning reports.

 Advancing issues outnumbered decliners on the NYSE by 1,348 to 1,343.
 On the Nasdaq, 1,420 issues fell and 1,205 advanced.
 (Reporting by Tanya Agrawal in Bengaluru; Editing by Anil D'Silva)